JPBick/project_gacd/README.md

-## This readme file contains the script as well as comments on each steps.
+# This readme file contains the script as well as comments on each steps.

-##git commit -m "first commit"Setting WD and checking
+##Setting WD and checking
 ##setwd("D:/Programing_data_R/gacd/project")
 getwd()